Non-semisimple link and manifold invariants for symplectic fermions: Link invariants from tensor ideals and modified traces

 There are a number of simple consistency checks for the expressions given in Table~\ref{table:invariants}: \begin{itemize} \item The identities listed in \eqref{eq:knot-relations-invs} are satisfied.
 For the last identity in \eqref{eq:knot-relations-invs} on needs to know the tensor products.
 For example $X_1^\nu \otimes X_1^\rho \cong P_0^{\nu\rho}$, see \Cref{sec:simple-projective}. \item In the middle column for the framed Hopf link, when both labels are projective, one can choose which one to cut and evaluate the modified trace on.
 Combining this with \Cref{prop:renormalized_link_invariant_factors_through_Gr} and the identity $\grothringclass{P_0^\nu} = 2^{2N - 1} ( \grothringclass{X_0^+} + \grothringclass{X_0^-})$ in the Grothendieck ring (see \Cref{sec:simple-projective}) gives

 which is indeed the case in Table~\ref{table:invariants}. \end{itemize}

 \begin{remark} Assume that we have a family $X_{\lambda}$ of mutually non-isomorphic objects in $\cat$ parametrised by $\lambda \in \field[C]$, such that the Grothendieck classes $\grothringclass{X_\lambda}$ are independent of $\lambda$.
 Let $L_\lambda$ be a link with one component coloured by $X_\lambda$ and all other components (if there are any) coloured in an arbitrary but fixed way.
 Then: \begin{itemize} \item $\tensIdeal = \cat$: By \Cref{rem:some_label_name_dont_know}\,(\ref{rem:RT_invariant_factors_through_GR}) the invariant $\renRTinvariant[{ \trCat }](L_\lambda)$ depends on the colouring only through the class in the Grothendieck ring, and is therefore independent of $\lambda$. \item $\tensIdeal = \ProjIdeal$: We first note that the $X_\lambda$ cannot all be projective.
-Indeed, otherwise they would all be direct sums of finitely many projective indecomposables, and there are only finitely many choices with fixed Grothendieck class.
-Thus, for $\renRTinvariant[{ \modTr }](L_\lambda)$ to be defined, $L_\lambda$ must have at least two components, one of which is coloured by $X_\lambda$, and one by a projective object.
-But then by \Cref{prop:renormalized_link_invariant_factors_through_Gr} again only the Grothendieck class of $X_\lambda$ is relevant and so $\renRTinvariant[{ \modTr }](L_\lambda)$ is independent of $\lambda$. \end{itemize} Thus in order to have a chance to see the parameter $\lambda$, we need the $X_\lambda$ to all be in an ideal $\tensIdeal$ with $\ProjIdeal \subsetneq \tensIdeal \subsetneq \cat$.
+Indeed, there are only finitely many distinct indecomposable projective objects with composition factors determined by summands in the fixed Grothendieck class $\grothringclass{X_\lambda}$ (by local finiteness of $\cat$ and Fitting's Lemma, an indecomposable projective is uniquely determined by its head).
+Thus, for $\renRTinvariant[{ \modTr }](L_\lambda)$ to be $\tensIdeal$-admissible, $L_\lambda$ must have at least two components, one of which is coloured by $X_\lambda$, and one by a projective object.
+But then by \Cref{prop:renormalized_link_invariant_factors_through_Gr} again only the Grothendieck class of $X_\lambda$ is relevant and so $\renRTinvariant[{ \modTr }](L_\lambda)$ is independent of~$\lambda$. \end{itemize} Thus in order to have a chance to see the parameter $\lambda$, we need the $X_\lambda$ to all be in an ideal $\tensIdeal$ with $\ProjIdeal \subsetneq \tensIdeal \subsetneq \cat$.
 Case (3) above illustrates that then it can indeed be possible to distinguish such a continuum of objects with fixed Grothendieck class. \end{remark}